brianzi/blossom/README.md

 The plan
 --------

-Invariants:
-  - graph structure: each node refers to the nodes that in turn refer to the right edges.
-(Should also be connected!)
-  - matching: the matching of should always be a (not complete) matching vector.
-A node indicating an edge as pairing should be indicated by both nodes.
-  - tree: should be connected, should be an alternating tree.
-  - outer edges list should hold the outer edges of the tree.
+We need a graph whose shape can be modified dynamically.
+We store a list of edges and a list of nodes.

 We associate with each edge the following information:
   - slack: The slackness that we use to find the next instruction
   - node plus and node minus.
 The two nodes connected by this edge.
 Initially, two vertices.
 These change when blossoms are shrunk or expanded.
+When the edge touches the tree, these vertices should be correct (if possible).
   - parent edge.
 When the edge is in the alternating tree, this edge is the edge one step closer to the root.
     If x(e)=1, x(parent(e))=0 and vice versa, by the defnition of the alternating tree.
   - cycle edge.
 When the tree is in a blossom, should point along the blossom cycle.
+  - a tag bitfield, denoting the position of the edge with respect to the tree. see below.

 We associate with each node the following information:
   - y: The dual variable related to a constraint due to this node